linux4sam/egt/docs/src/topics.md

 function in the EGT API from another thread, you must egt::asio::post() or egt::asio::dispatch() a call to the EventLoop.
 This should not be confused with messaging.
 Calling egt::asio::post() or egt::asio::dispatch() is like calling a function.
-However, based on which variation you use it will either directly or indirectly happen in a thread safe manner.
+However, based on which variation you use, it will either directly or indirectly happen in a thread safe manner.

 For example, to change the position of a button from another thread, the